10 Curriculum, Assessment, and Instruction

 You have had some kind of experience with schooling, whether it was homeschool, private school, public school, or some combination of those.
 No matter the setting where you learned, someone decided what you would learn.
 This is the curriculum.
 It reaches far beyond the textbooks that you might have used or the novels that you read.
 It even includes things that are unstated.

 There are different kinds of curriculum, including the explicit curriculum, implicit curriculum, and null curriculum.
 Explicit curriculum is the state, district, and schools’ formal accounting of what they teach.
 Another term for explicit curriculum is formal curriculum.
 The explicit or formal curriculum is often laid out in standards or other curricular materials.
 Implicit curriculum,or informal curriculum, involves hidden messages that students learn from schooling that aren’t specifically in the standards and possibly aren’t even explicitly taught.
-Types of Curriculum as described in the text For example, students may see bulletin board displays where people who look like them are missing and therefore feel like they do not belong in that classroom, or they may see the way the teacher treats students when it comes to conflict and realize the teacher displays favoritism towards certain students.
+For example, students may see bulletin board displays where people who look like them are missing and therefore feel like they do not belong in that classroom, or they may see the way the teacher treats students when it comes to conflict and realize the teacher displays favoritism towards certain students.
 Finally, null curriculum is made up of those things that are not taught in schools at all for a variety of reasons, such as contributions in science by scholars of color or women (Eisner, as cited in Milner, 2017).
 Finally, extra-curricular curriculum includes school-sponsored opportunities that fall outside of academic requirements prescribed on the local and state levels.
 Examples of extra-curricular activities include participation in sports, music, student governance, yearbook, school newspaper, and academic clubs.
 Extracurricular participation is a strategy to promote school connectedness (Centers for Disease Control and Prevention, 2009).
 Extracurricular activities are often associated with many positive outcomes such as higher academic achievement and decreased school dropout (Farb & Matjasko, 2012).
 According to the United States National Center for Education Statistics (2012), sports are the most common type of extracurricular activity among secondary school students, with 44% of high school seniors reporting participation in some type of sport.
 Additionally, 21% of students participate in music activities, as well as clubs, such as academic (21%), hobby (12%), and vocational clubs (16%).

 There is immense power in determining what students will learn, with many competing forces at play.
 Because schooling in the United States is left to the jurisdiction of individual states, certain content is viewed, valued, and taught differently depending on the collective values of the state or county.
 For example, some students are taught about the Civil War as the “War of Northern Aggression,” while other schools may not allow confederate flags in their buildings or on school grounds.
 Historical events are a part of the curriculum, but in many cases these have been boiled down to the simplest pieces of information.
 Consider, for example, the difference between the following two lesson objectives: “Identify that Abe Lincoln wears a top hat” and “Explain how and why Abe Lincoln created the Emancipation Proclamation.”
 Imagine how different learning could be if more complex and important details were a part of the curriculum for all students.